beijn/nai22-project4a/NAI-Project/Other/MuTE.md

-## pitch-time grid corespondence of attributes [^@goverMusicTranslationGenerating2022]
+## Pitch-time grid corespondence of attributes [^@goverMusicTranslationGenerating2022]

 ![[Music Translation - Figure 3.png]]

 The *MuTE Evaluation Metric* compares generated music with a ground truth.
 It is the [[F1 score]] over time-step-sequences of all-active-pitches-tokens.
-To preserve order and timing time-step-wise scores are averaged.
+To preserve order and timing, time-step-wise scores are averaged.

 ## In [[Music Translation]]
 - Skipped or added measures are identified by automatic alignment of bars (because model based on bars) through comparison of pitch-class piano-rolls.